-- July: 19 - 23
+- July: 29 - aug 2nd

-- July: 25 - 29
+- August: 25 - 29

 Horseback riding in North Iceland!

-This tour is an ideal opportunity for everyone who wants to enjoy a comfortable ride in different types of landscape.
-We ride through unspoiled nature and get an excellent insight into Icelandic history when listening to stories from the Saga ages.
+This tour is an ideal opportunity for everyone who wants to enjoy a exceptional ride in different types of landscape.
+We ride through diverse nature and get an excellent insight into Icelandic history when listening to stories from the Saga ages.
 Riding the horses on smooth sandy grounds is a joy for the rider and his mount.
 There is plenty of time to enjoy the unique gait “tölt” while exploring nature and the history of this outstanding area.

 • Individual travel insurance is not included in the tour price.
 We encourage clients to obtain relevant travel insurance before visiting Iceland.